 What is a Real Estate Professional?

 Real estate professional is a formal IRS tax classification.
 It is not anyone who works in the real estate industry.
-Rather, individuals must meet detailed IRS criteria to qualify as a real estate professional.
-But, if you do qualify, you gain tremendous tax advantages.
+Individual taxpayers must meet detailed IRS criteria to qualify as a real estate professional.
+However, you could tap into valuable tax benefits if you qualify.

 Typically, individuals cannot use losses from passive activities to offset ordinary income on their taxes.
 For example, you generally cannot use real estate losses to offset W-2 wages.
 The IRS calls this restriction a passive activity loss (PAL) limitation.